 To earn four hours of credit in Health, Sport & Exercise Sciences for basic training, send us a copy of your DD-214 discharge papers and/or your JST.
 To earn credit for military courses, send a copy of your CLEP scores, your Joint Services Transcript (JST), Community College of the Airforce (CCAF) transcript, and/or Defense Language Institute's Foreign Language Center (DLIFLC) transcript.
 KU does not offer credit for Military Occupational Specialties (MOS) training or job experience.

-If you earned a grade of D+ or below (or the equivalent for your institution), your transfer credit may not be applied toward a degree.
-If the course is otherwise transferable, grades of D+, D, D-, and F (or their equivalents) are used to calculate your cumulative transfer GPA.
-You may appeal a credit decision by submitting the proper form.
+If you earned a grade of D+ or below (or equivalent at your institution), your transfer credit may not be applied toward a degree.
+If the course is otherwise transferable, grades of D+, D, D- and F (or their equivalents) are used to calculate your cumulative transfer GPA.

 There is a growing list of course approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.